Frankston Primary School was established in 1874, and as such has a long regarded history within the Frankston community.

 Our students enjoy exploring the Old School House and our teachers utilise this amazing resource in a variety of educational experiences.
-We open the Old School House to our school community on Open Nights for parents and families to visit, other schools and our wider community are able to schedule tours of this amazing antique facility.
+We open the Old School House to our school community on Open Nights for parents and families to visit.
+Other schools and our wider community are also able to schedule tours of this amazing antique facility.

 For an extensive recap of the history of Frankston Primary School, please continue browsing the information captured below.

-This history of the Frankston Primary school was first compiled in 1968 by Mr. Roy W Brown, who was Principal of the school from 1968 to 1970.
-Much of the information relating to the early days has been obtained from Hunter Rogers History of the Mornington Peninsula and from Charlwood's History of Frankston.
+This history of the Frankston Primary school was first compiled in 1968 by Mr. Roy W Brown who was the Principal of the school from 1968 to 1970.
+Much of the information relating to the early days has been obtained from Hunter Rogers, The Early History of the Mornington Peninsula and from Don Charlwood's, History of Frankston.

 All of the information relating to the school has come from the archives of the Education Department, the Latrobe Library, and from the school records.
 It is indeed fortunate that the school registers from 1874 onward are still intact; as it is from these that a wealth of personal detail has been derived.
 The school committee wishes to acknowledge the contribution made by Mr. Brown, although some minor changes have been made to his original text.
 Frank Purcel l October 1974

-A BeginningFollowing his sighting he sailed the Lady Nelson into the bay on 14 February, after having returned from King Island.
-At the end of April 1802, Flinders entered the bay in the Investigator, and came up as far as Mornington.Early in 1803 Surveyor General Charles Grimes made a detailed examination of Port Phillip and the same year saw the first attempt at colonization by a party led by David Collins.
+A BeginningFollowing his sighting, Flinders sailed the Lady Nelson into the bay on 14 February 1802, after having returned from King Island.
+At the end of April 1802, Flinders entered the bay in the Investigator and came up as far as Mornington.Early in 1803, Surveyor-General Charles Grimes made a detailed examination of Port Phillip and the same year saw the first attempt at colonization by a party led by David Collins.
 The failure of this venture saw the party move from the site at Sorrento to the Derwent River in Van Diemen's Land.
 In 1834 with Van Diemen's Land colonized, expeditions began crossing to the mainland and establishing settlements.
 The Henty's settled at Portland, Batman and Fawkner at Melbourne.Among the personalities prominent in pre-gold rush Melbourne was one Captain Baxter, the first Postmaster in the Colony, who had extensive land interests in the Port Phillip area.
-He is buried in the Frankston cemetery, but the name is perpetuated in Baxter Street.The Liardet family who settled at Ballam Park were also notable in colonial affairs.
+He is buried in the Frankston cemetery, but the name is perpetuated in Baxter Street.The Liardet family who settled at Ballam Park was also notable in colonial affairs.
 The enormous influx of people into the colony following the discovery of gold spread people far and wide throughout the colony.
 The first man to settle at Frankston proper appears to have been William Davey, who built a house overlooking Daveys Bay.
 The earliest settlers in the district made a living woodcutting.
 Later the villagers derived an income from fishing and cutting sheoak for the bakers' ovens of Melbourne.

 The school opened with an enrolment of 45 pupils, and a further 6 pupils enrolled on 1 December 1874, bringing the total to 51.
 The average attendance was, however, only 30.
 Was it lack of interest or difficulty in getting to school which accounted for the comparatively low average attendance?
 One wonders.